-Our 93.5 FM radio signal is broadcast from high atop Hungerford Hill in Ithaca at 3,000 watts, while 105.5 FM provides a cleaner signal to areas at the foot of the East Hill, north and east of downtown Ithaca.
-Our online stream is identical to the FM radio broadcast but allows people to listen around the world.
+Our 93.5 FM radio signal is broadcast from high atop Hungerford Hill in Ithaca at 3,000 watts, Our online stream is identical to the FM radio broadcast but allows people to listen around the world.

 WVBR is special and unusual among the radio industry.
-We aren't a part of any media conglomerations - since 1935, our owning organization, Cornell Radio Guild, Inc. has been an independent, nonprofit media organization in Tompkins County unaffiliated with the University and serving the Tompkins County area.
-The station staff is made up of Cornell University students and community volunteers, most of whom are here just because we love music, news, sports, and interacting with the local community.
+We aren't a part of any media conglomerations -we have been operated by the Cornell Media Guild, Inc. (formerly The Cornell Radio Guild, Inc.) since 1935, an independent, nonprofit media organization in Tompkins County unaffiliated with the University and serving the Tompkins County area.
+The station is managed and staffed by Cornell University students and community volunteers, most of whom are here because they love music, news, sports and interacting with the local community.
 As a not-for-profit membership corporation, WVBR provides students with hands-on training in broadcast media and running a multi-faceted business while providing the community with a source for both local and world-class content.

 Our programming is as diverse as the community we serve.
-During the week, we spin the best rock there is - everything from the classic rock you would have heard when we started pumping rock over the airwaves in 1968 to the best new modern rock hitting the charts and everything in between.
-At night, we have VBR After Dark, where play all the great rock you hear during the day and expand our music catalog to include the best alternative and independent rock.
+During the week, we spin the best alternative there is.
+At night, we have VBR After Dark, where play all the great alternative you hear during the day and expand our music catalog to include the best alternative and independent rock.
 Every weekend brings a new set of sounds to your ears as we explore the roots of rock through our diverse selection of specialty shows.
-Everything from blues to oldies and reggae to world music, including Bound for Glory on Sunday night, America's longest continually-running folk music show.
+Everything from blues to oldies and reggae to world music, including Bound for Glory on Sunday night, America's longest continually running folk music show.
 Whatever your tastes, there's certain to be something that tickles your fancy on WVBR's weekends.

 Being a training ground for broadcast media is part of our mission.
 WVBR has alumni in every part of the media industry, all the way from on-air personalities to upper management.
 Besides being a great experience, WVBR can be a great place to start a career in broadcast media.